MicrosoftDocs/EMDocs/contributor-guide/custom-markdown-extensions.md

     ms.topic="article"
     ms.tgt_pltfrm=""
     ms.workload=""
-    ms.date="01/22/2015"
-    ms.author="tysonn"/>
+    ms.date="02/19/2016"
+    ms.author="v-jocgar"/>

-## Markdown for Azure.microsoft.com
+## Markdown for Microsoft.com/ems
+To Do:
+- [ ] Confirm that we're using Markdown extensions for Note, Important, etc.
+- [ ] Confirm that we'll use include files.
+- [ ] Confirm that Selectors are available to EMS articles
+- [ ]

 For general markdown tips, see [Markdown Basics](https://help.github.com/articles/markdown-basics/) and our [markdown cheatsheet](./media/documents/markdown-cheatsheet.pdf?raw=true).
 If you need to create article crosslinks in markdown, see the [linking guidance] (./create-links-markdown.md#markdown-syntax-for-acom-relative-links.md/).

-Azure.microsoft.com supports [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) and [syntax highlighting](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting).
-However, ACOM supports only one syntax highlighting color scheme, regardless of the language you specify in a code block.
+Microsoft.com/ems supports [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) and [syntax highlighting](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting).
+However, EMS supports only one syntax highlighting color scheme, regardless of the language you specify in a code block.

 ## Custom markdown extensions used in our technical articles

-Our articles use GitHub flavored markdown for most article formatting - paragraphs, links, lists, headings, etc. But we use custom markdown extensions where we need richer formatting in the rendered pages on azure.microsoft.com.
+Our articles use GitHub flavored markdown for most article formatting - paragraphs, links, lists, headings, etc. But we use custom markdown extensions where we need richer formatting in the rendered pages on Microsoft.com/ems.
 Here's the extensions we are currently using:

 + [Notes and tips]
 + [Includes]